HTTP-RPC/Kilo/README.md

     * `WebService` - abstract base class for HTTP-RPC services
     * `RPC` - annotation that specifies a "remote procedure call", or service method
     * `RequestDispatcherServlet` - servlet that dispatches requests to service instances
+    * `Encoder ` - interface representing a content encoder
-    * `JSONEncoder` - class for transforming method results into JSON
+    * `JSONEncoder` - class that encodes a JSON response
+    * `Encoding` - annotation that specifies a custom encoding
 * _`org.httprpc.beans`_
     * `BeanAdapter` - adapter class that presents the contents of a Java Bean instance as a map, suitable for serialization to JSON
 * _`org.httprpc.sql`_